christophstrasen/WorldObserver/docs_internal/drafts/fact_interest.md

 For bucketed targets (like `squares` with scope+target), merging happens **per target bucket**: only declarations that point at the same target identity are merged together.
 Overlapping but distinct targets are intentionally not merged.

-We need to be explicit: some knobs become “gentler” when they go **up**, others when they go **down**.
+We need to be explicit: some settings become “gentler” when they go **up**, others when they go **down**.

 ### 5.1 Definitions

-For each knob we define:
+For each setting we define:
 - **quality direction**: which way is “better quality” (usually higher cost)
 - **degrade direction**: which way reduces work/cost

-MVP knobs:
+MVP settings:
 - `staleness` (allowed observation age): **smaller = stricter / higher cost**, degrade by **increasing**.
 - `radius` (coverage): **larger = better coverage / higher cost**, degrade by **decreasing**.
 - `cooldown` (per-key emission gap): **smaller = more frequent / higher cost**, degrade by **increasing**.